creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-10-SHAPValues.md

 ![](/collections/images/shap/prediction_example.jpg)

 For linear regression models, the answer is simple.
-The coefficients represent directly the impact of each feature and if it's a positive or negative effect.
+The coefficients represent directly the impact of each feature value and if it's a positive or negative effect.

 For more complex scenarios, Shapley values[^1] come to the rescue.
 They are a concept coming from game theory, describing how to fairly distribute a **payout** between **players** participating in a cooperative **game**.
 But how does it apply to explainability in machine learning?
 If we have a predictive model, then we can define:

-- A **game**: reproduce the prediction of the model
+- A **game**: reproducing the prediction of the model
 - The **players**: the features of the input
 - The **payout**: the individual impact of each feature to the prediction